MrketRisk/Implied-Volatility---Equity/README.md

 IV Quadratic Fit with respect to Moneyness of an option (Sticky Delta) in R This is a simple project to demonstrate how a Quadratic Equation can fit a Implied Vol curve.
+The purpose is to use OTM Liquid strikes to fit a quadratic IV curve and then utilize the coefficients of the same curve to compute the IV of less liquid strikes.
+It can have further implications towards modelling volatility under various assumptions but that is out of scope for this assignment.
 We shall use R to achieve this objective.
-The assumption here is that the concept of Implied Volatility is well understood and sticky delta.
+The assumption here is that the concept of Implied Volatility is well understood along with the concept of sticky delta.
 More resources can be found in wikipedia
 Steps Performed:
 1. Three libraries namely dplyr, derivmkts and RND are needed to achieve this objective
 2. Any given day's NIFTY derivatives data can be used.
 Download the same from NSE's website: https://www.nseindia.com/all-reports.
 The name of the report is Bhavcopy